 |Which services have copayments?|

 Table 120-1230-1 in the General Rules administrative rulebook lists the provider types and services subject to OHP Plus copayments.
-These include:
+If provided before January 1, 2017, these include:

 - Some prescription drugs